GrinonBarrett/Taksidos/Core Rules/Creatures/Trillipede.md

 ### TRILLIPEDE
 Large tunneling insects.
 They subsist on trace minerals found in the earth they burrow through and scavenging the remains of other creatures.
+Their collective noun is a Writhe.

 **Creature Type**: Trillipedes are Insect creatures.